IlexisTheMadcat/Lexon-Air/README.md

 Demo video: [[VRChat] Lexon Air Demo](https://youtu.be/SiyZ2OaVfkg)

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
-Select Lexi's Assets in onboarding and scroll down the channels for #💬lexon-air!
+Select Lexi's Assets in onboarding and scroll down the channels for #storefront!

 Lexon Air version updates will be announced in the Discord server.
 Known bugs or planned features will be represented as open issues in this repository.